Mesuji Regency

 Mesuji Regency is a regency (kabupaten) of Lampung Province, on Sumatra island, Indonesia.
 It was created on 29 October 2008 from what were previously the most northern districts of Tulang Bawang Regency.
-It has an area of 2,200.51 km^{2} and a population of 187,286 people at the 2010 census and 227,518 at the 2020 census; the official estimate as at mid 2024 was 241,280 (comprising 124,285 males and 116,995 females).
-The regency seat is the town of Mesuji.
+It has an area of 2,200.51 km^{2} and a population of 187,286 people at the 2010 census and 227,518 at the 2020 census; the official estimate as of mid 2025 was 244,784 (comprising 125,946 males and 118,838 females).
+A significant proportion of the inhabitants are Komering people, who are related to the Lampung people.
+The administrative headquarters of the regency are in the town of Mesuji, situated on the river of the same name.

 Administrative divisions

-Administratively the regency is divided into seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2024.
+Administratively the regency is divided into seven districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as rural desa), and its post code.